-The Director of University Relations serves as university media spokesperson and will handle all inquiries that come in from the media.
+The Director of Marketing and Communications serves as university media spokesperson and will handle all inquiries that come in from the media.

-If a student, faculty or staff member is contacted by a newspaper, television, online or radio reporter, please contact the director of university relations.
+If a student, faculty or staff member is contacted by a newspaper, television, online or radio reporter, please contact the director of Marketing and Communications.
 Please also review the following guidelines on speaking with the media if you are asked to participate in an interview.

 You’ve Landed a Media Interview

 Whatever the situation, positive or negative, it’s important to remember that the press is a significant vehicle for ESU to communicate with its external audiences, enabling us to tell our story and announce our priorities.
 Successful relationships with the press are no longer a luxury - they are a necessity.

 Dealing with the media can be intimidating.
 It’s not easy to answer questions with a microphone or a notebook in your face.
 To get the best message out requires foresight and thought.

 So, when you are asked to participate in a media interview, knowing a few basic tips might help you in your response.